In the past weeks, Shanghai has conducted grid-screening lockdown to curb the spread of COVID-19.

 On the 27 March, the Shanghai municipal government announced the city will impose a staggered lockdown in two stages.
 For the Pudong area, lockdown commenced on 28 March, 5am till 1 April 3am, for Puxi area lockdown commences on 1 April, 3am till 5 April, 3am.
 Therefore, many foreigners may have difficulties in renewing their residence permits due to the lockdown.
 Below, we answer three common questions about residence permits.

 Q: I am unable to submit my document for my residence permit renewal due to my compound lockdown, can I submit online?

 A: Applications for residence permit require documents to be submitted to the relevant exit and entrance bureau.
-In the case, the applicant was unable to submit due to lockdown, a certification of the compound should be obtained.
+In the case, applicants were unable to submit documents due to lockdown, a certification from the compound should be obtained.
 However, applicants do not automatically receive an extension period during lockdown.

-Q: My residence period expires at the end of May, when should I renew it?
+Q: My residence permit expires at the end of May, when should I renew it?